 If you need more Elf on the Shelf ideas for boys, here is one you HAVE to plan for your kids!

-Both of my kids are obsessed with everything having to do with bodily functions!
-You can get all of the “fart supplies” for this one on Amazon so it’s super easy to do!
+Seems like many kids are obsessed with everything having to do with bodily functions!
+You can get all of the “fart supplies” for this one on Amazon so it’s super easy to do:

 Let your elves get involved in your other holiday traditions!